skysoft501/Anonymous-Messenger/README.md

 # *Features*

 * Cc: send as many carbon copies to different email addresses.
-Separate each with a coma.
+Separate each with a "space" "comma" "space".

 * bcc: send as many blind carbon copies to different email addresses.
-Separate each with a coma.
+Separate each with "space" "comma" "space"

 * Attachment: Send any file attachment of any format or size.
 No restrictions.